-The assets under management are broadly diversified to implement a specific riskreturn-profile with additional consideration of environmental, social or governance ("ESG") aspects.
+The assets under management are invested actively with a focus on the equity market and with additional consideration of environmental, social or governance ("ESG") aspects.
 The objective is to generate performance for the managed assets that is oriented towards that of the capital markets, within the limits of the strategy agreement concluded with the Client and the permissible investment instruments.